mdeamico/jodeln/docs/source/inputs.rst

 User Inputs
 ===========

-Jodeln currently can accept inputs in csv format (there are future plans to accept shapefiles.)
+Jodeln can accept inputs in csv or shapefile (shp) format.

 Inputs include: